gigvault/.github/README.md

 ## 🔐 Zero Trust PKI Ecosystem

-GigVault is a production-grade, zero-trust Public Key Infrastructure (PKI) ecosystem built entirely in **Go 1.23**.
+GigVault is a **Zero Trust PKI Ecosystem** built entirely in **Go 1.23**.
 It provides a complete Certificate Authority solution with modern security practices, Kubernetes-native deployment, and enterprise-grade features.

 ## 🌟 Key Highlights